Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 SOMETHING OLD, SOMETHING NEW

 In order to get a room that looks like it has been put together over time (even if it wasn't), you need a mixture of new, from-the-store items and antique or vintage pieces.
-Obviously things like your sofa you want to be fresh and new.
-But things like accent chairs, side tables, or decor pieces like my rustic wood ladder bring character to everything you've just purchased.

-I also love that I was able to use the old reclaimed 2x4 boards that I had taken from the stairwell as my mantel on the newly built fireplace.
+I also love that I was able to use old reclaimed 2x4 boards that I had taken from the stairwell as my mantel on the newly built fireplace.

 Antique wood ladder and greenery in demijohn